otrv4/otrv4/otrv4.md

     MKmac = SHA3-256(0x01 || Cs_j)
     ```

-5. Use the Enc key to encrypt the message with Xsalsa20, and the MAC key to calculate its mactag with SHA3-256.
-TO DO: we are missing the nonce of XSalsa20
+5. Use the Enc key to encrypt the message with XSalsa20, and the MAC key to calculate its mactag with SHA3-256.

     ```
+    nonce = generateNonce()
-    ciphertext = Xsalsa20_Enc(MKenc, m)
+    ciphertext = Xsalsa20_Enc(MKenc, nonce, m)
     mactag = SHA3-256(MKmac || ciphertext)
     msg = ciphertext || mactag
     ```